prince3339/Twitter-app-light/README.md

 # Twitter like MeteorJs Application
 Twitter like web application using MeteorJs 1.3.1
 <br>
-Ispired and taking help from http://randomdotnext.com/meteor-tutorial-p1/ here.
+Developed it being inspired and taking help from http://randomdotnext.com/meteor-tutorial-p1/ here.
+You can say it's an upgrade version of that.